A Minor Civil Claim is an application about:

 See Magistrates Court Act 1991 (SA) s 3(1) and (2).

-In a minor civil claim, a lawyer normally cannot represent a party at the trial (although they can be involved in all of the preliminary steps leading up to the trial) and the procedures at trial are not as formal as claims in the General Division.
+In a minor civil claim, a lawyer normally cannot represent a party at the trial (although they can be involved in all of the preliminary steps leading up to the trial) and the procedures at trial are not as formal as claims in the General Division (see Magistrates Court Act 1991 (SA) s 38).

 Some examples of minor civil claims include:

-- Fences Act 1975 applications (see 'Fences' and the Fences and the Law booklet)
+- Fences Act 1975 (SA) applications (see NEIGHBOURS, Fences and the Fences and the Law booklet)

-- an application under section 61 of the Associations Incorporation Act 1985 on the basis that an association has engaged, or proposes to engage, in conduct that is oppressive or unreasonable (see 'Disputes')
+- an application under section 61 of the Associations Incorporation Act 1985 (SA) on the basis that an association has engaged, or proposes to engage, in conduct that is oppressive or unreasonable (see COMMUNITY ORGANISATIONS, Disputes)

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.